jespernwulff/alphaN/README.md

 <!-- badges: end -->

 The goal of alphaN is to help the user set their significance level as a function of the sample size.
+The function `alphaN` allows users to set the significance level as function of the sample size based on the evidence and the prior features they desire.
+The function `JABt` and `JABp` converts test statistics and $p$-values into sample size dependent Bayes factors. `JAB_plot` plots the Bayes factor as a function of the $p$-value.

 ## Installation